What is GPS Tracking?

 GPS tracking devices come in a variety of sizes.
 Some are very small typically for consumer use—like tracking your car keys.
 Larger devices are typically used for more industrial use, including construction.
 As technology improves, devices are being made to satisfy construction’s needs—durable and small.

 GPS Tracker Types

-There are typically four types of GPS trackers used in construction.
+There are typically four types of GPS trackers used in construction equipment tracking.

 How does GPS tracking work?

 GPS tracking devices receive ping messages from several Earth-orbiting satellites maintained by the US Air Force.
 A GPS device uses these ping messages to calculate the device’s precise location, often within feet.
 GPS’s ability to track a precise location from nearly anywhere outside is optimal for tracking medium to large equipment and vehicles on the move.
 GPS tracking uses cellular data, similar to your cell phone, to transmit the information.

 What can GPS tracking be used for in construction?